mcconnellsoftware/mcconnellsoftware.github.io/_posts/2014-08-16-java-golden-handcuffs.md

 date: 2014-08-16 12:21:29 +0000
 tags: Tech
 ---
-Is Java dead?
-Ask Google that question via the Chrome bar, and you get the feeling that this is an oft asked question, with auto-suggest offering the following:
+_Aug 2014: Is Java dead?
+Ask Google that question via the Chrome bar, and you get the feeling that this is an oft asked question._

+Auto-suggest offers the following:

 `is java dead 2014`
 `is java dead 2013`